Machine Excavation

 Japanese Knotweed Excavation Methods

 There are multiple Japanese knotweed excavation methods, all of which will depend on the site and land on which it is situated.
-These methods include:
+Each method is designed to ensure thorough removal while considering factors like access, soil type, and infestation severity.
+These key excavation techniques include:

 • Dig and Dump